TMS treatment for Borderline Personality Disorder (BPD)

 The treatment prescribed for BPD will consist of 30 sessions, split into two courses of 15 sessions.
 These sessions are booked over three to six weeks, with each session lasting 30 minutes each.
 Some patients are able to have more than one session in a day.

-TMS results
+TMS results for BPD

 According to psychiatrists, BPD is a particularly tricky condition to assess and treat, which can leave patients without many treatment options.
 Research shows that TMS is effective in reducing anger and impulsive behaviour and improving unstable moods.